Written By Jason Voorhees.

 After setting a Packer's record by throwing 39 TD's, Favre had a playoff run to remember to seal the deal.
 He threw for 613 yards, 5TD's and only 1 INT with three straight 100 % passer rating games.

 13. Drew Brees (2011)

-Drew Brees is one of the most prolific passers in NFL history; having compiled multiple monster seasons alike.
-However; no year that Brees has been an author of quite compares to 2011.
-During that season Brees set three NFL records (of course they have been broken) for pass completions (468), passing yards (5,467) and completion% (71.2%).
+Drew Brees is one of the most prolific passers in NFL history, having compiled multiple monster seasons.
+However, no year that Brees has been an author of quite compares to 2011.
+During that season, Brees set three NFL records (of course they have been broken) for pass completions (468), passing yards (5,467), and completion% (71.2%).

-Drew Brees led his team to the playoffs but they were unfortunately eliminated in the divisional round of the playoffs.
+Drew Brees led his team to the playoffs, but they were unfortunately eliminated in the playoffs' divisional round.
 The only thing holding Brees back from his first MVP award was named Rodgers.
 Nonetheless, an epic year for the token Saint.

 12. Matt Ryan (2016)